skienzmatishun/rippreport/content/p/baldwin-county-dhr-lawsuit/index.md

 ---
-title: "BALDWIN COUNTY DHR LAWSUIT"
+title: BALDWIN COUNTY DHR LAWSUIT
 date: 2025-04-03
-thumbnail: "img/baldwin-county-dhr-lawsuit.png"
+thumbnail: img/baldwin-county-dhr-lawsuit.png
 categories:
 - ivy
 tags:
 - Family Court
 - DHR
 - GAL
 authors:
 - ripp-report
+alttags: "Baldwin County Family Court Reform Project logo; highlights concerns about corruption within Alabama’s family court system"
 ---
 I have been blasting this message as a post and in comments all over Facebook, and will continue to do so.

 A few people know my story and what was allowed to happen with my daughter.
 I have decided to go public with my experience with the corrupt Baldwin County "family" court, DHR and GAL systems.